moorepants/BicycleParameters/bicycleparameters/assets/app-explanation.md

 These bicycles and the methods of obtaining the parameter values are described in detail in [4,5].

+- Benchmark: Benchmark parameter set in [3].
+Note this includes the rider.
 - Batavus Browser: Urban bicycle with swept back handlebars
 - Rigid: Instrumented bicycle
 - Batavus Crescendo Deluxe: Urban bicycle with swept back handlebars